New Policy Library

 Provost (or delegate) for serious misconduct (Academic Division)

-Vice-President, Strategy and Culture, or Vice-President, Administration & Finance and Chief Operating Officer2 for serious misconduct (Chancellery and Chief Operating Officer portfolio).
+Deputy Vice-Chancellor (People and Community), and Chief Operating Officer2 for serious misconduct (Chancellery and Chief Operating Officer portfolio).

 Must take account of all relevant material (such as but not limited to, the investigation report, independent review report, Workplace Relations advice, legal advice) and guided but not bound by the recommendation of the relevant Executive line manager (or delegate) and the Chief Human Resources Officer and Occupational, Health & Safety (or delegate).